pfbrowning/get-file-details/README.md

 ## Usage

 ```
-import getFileDetails from 'get-file-details';
+import { getAllFileDetails, getFileDetails } from "get-file-details";

-const fileDetails = getFileDetails('path/to/your/file');
+const detailsForOneFile = getFileDetails('path/to/your/file');
+const detailsForManyFile = getAllFileDetails('path/to/your/directory');
 ```

-## File Details
+## File Detail

 This function queries and returns the most basic essential properties for querying and manipulating files.
 The naming convention used was inspired by [this Stackoverflow answer](https://stackoverflow.com/a/2235762).